Self-catering and holiday let accommodation

 Holiday properties that are available to let on a commercial basis for more than 20 weeks of the year should be subject to payment of Business Rates rather than Council Tax

-This type of property has a rateable value applied to it instead of a Council Tax band.
+This type of property will have a Rateable Value applied to it instead of a Council Tax band.
 The amount of rates you will have to pay is calculated by multiplying the rateable value by the annual rate in the pound.

-For example, if your property has 6 bed spaces and a price per bed space of £500.
-Your rateable value would be £3,000.
-The annual rates bill for 2013-2014 would be:
+For example, if your property has 6 bed spaces and a price per single bed space of £500, your rateable value would be £3,000.
+The annual rates bill for 2014-2015 would be:

 If you think that your holiday property should be business rated, please contact the business rates team.